department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/automated-decision/automated-decision_releasse-plan.md

 ### Planning:
 Moderated testing will occur with Veterans and other eligible beneficiaries.
-- Desired date range or test duration: 03/02/21-03/12/21
+- Desired date range or test duration: 03/15/21-03/18/21
 - Desired number of users:
-   - Ineligible Veterans: 8 eligible (based on entitlement remaining, program), three of whom have POAs
+   - Ineligible Veterans: 8 ineligible (based on entitlement remaining, program), three of whom have POAs
    - Ineligible Veterans: 2 eligible
 - How you'll recruit the right production test users:
   - Veterans: Perigean